Office of Loan Programs

 Please send all other correspondence to our Franklin Street Address.

 - Who will be servicing my MOP loan?

-The servicing of your loan will be handled by University employees in the Office of Loan Programs in Oakland at our office address above.
+The servicing of your loan will be handled by University of California employees in the Office of Loan Programs within The Office of the President in Oakland at our office address above.